 - Examine environmental influences on steelhead ontogeny

-The role of density dependence in spatially structured animal populations
+Managing ecological surprises in spatially structured animal populations

 In 2008-2009, BC FLNRO sampled 30 lake trout populations that ranged from larger, exploited lakes to pristine, backcountry, and high-alpine lakes.
 From this, they collected back-calculated size-at-age from 1,100 lake trout.
 These fish ranged drastically in maximum body size (several > 100cm in fork length) and age (many were born in the 1950s!).
 Throughout their range, lake trout are known to have several large- v. small-bodied morphs typically associated with variation in their diet and/or their post-glacial evolution.
 These “polymorphs” may represent a unique contribution both to fisheries and to biodiversity conservation.
 We can use this dataset to ask several intriguing questions on the ecology of lake trout: